Student Handbook

 Quiet Hours

 To ensure an academic atmosphere, residents must limit all noise to their room during quiet hours as posted.
-Courtesy Hours (24 hours/day, seven days a week) require all residents to limit any noise when asked by another resident, Resident Assistant or Resident Hall Director.
+Courtesy Hours (24 hours/day, seven days a week) require all residents to limit any noise when asked by another resident, RA, or hall director.
 Please maintain a reasonable level of quiet at all times.

 Recreation Areas

 Northeastern has wonderful open spaces that allow you to enjoy outdoor recreational activities.
-However, due to sprinkler-heads and permanent obstacles in the ground, some areas are off-limits and should not be used.
-Areas that are available include: the lawn north of Herbie Hall, the lawn adjacent to Poole Hall, and the sand volleyball court behind Herbie Hall.
+However, due to sprinkler heads and permanent obstacles in the ground, some areas are off-limits and should not be used.
+Areas that are available include: the lawn north of Herbie Hall, the lawn adjacent to Poole Hall, and the sand volleyball court behind Dowis Hall.

 Room Changes

-Room changes are only granted with written authorization of the Housing Office.
+Room changes are only granted with written authorization of the Residence Life Office.
 If a resident moves into a hall that is more expensive, the resident is responsible for paying the increased cost.
 If a resident moves into a hall that is less expensive, the resident will pay the fee of the originally assigned hall.
 Unauthorized room or hall changes will result in a $40 assessment.
-No moves are allowed the first two weeks of the semester without permission from the Director of Residence Life/Student Activities.
+No moves are allowed the first two weeks of the semester without permission from the Director of Residence Life and Student Activities.
 Residents may make two room changes in a semester.
-All changes must be approved by the Director of Residence Life/Student Activities.
+All changes must be approved by the Residence Life Office.

 Room Consolidation